fbpx

 3. Alkalinity Increaser, pH Decreaser, pH Increaser

 Your total alkalinity levels should be between 100 and 150 ppm (80 ppm is usually okay).
 The proper level for pH is between 7.4 to 7.6.
 Low pH can cause corrosion in your spa.
-And high pH can cause itchy, dry skin and burning eyes.
+High pH can cause itchy, dry skin and burning eyes.

 There are a lot of products out there designed to raise or lower both pH and alkalinity all at once.
 But it’s important to have chemicals on hand that do one thing at a time.

-Because this part of water chemistry can feel so complex, we have an entire guide on How to Balance Hot Tub pH (and with it, alkalinity).
+Because this part of water chemistry can feel so complex, we have multiple guides:

 4. Calcium Hardness Increaser